bloxstreet/support/guides/training-guide.md

 **Trainer:** *Does anyone have any questions?
 A response from every Trainee is mandatory.*

 At this point, you must wait for the Trainee to respond.
-If they reply with a positive answer, implying that they are ready to proceed, skip part and move on.
-If not, answer any questions they may have, until they are ready to begin.
+If they reply with a positive answer, implying that they are ready to proceed, move on.
+If not, answer any questions they may have until they are ready to begin.

 ### Grammar / Greeting Test Script
 {: .text-blue-000 }
 {: .no_toc }

-At this point, you must conduct the grammar test.
+At this point, you must conduct the Grammar/Greeting Test.
 Read Section **Grammar/Greeting Test** above to learn how to perform it.

-**Trainer:** *We will start this training with the Greeting Test.*
+**Trainer:** *We will start this training with the Grammar/Greeting Test.*

 **Trainer:** *When a guest approaches your register at the store, you must greet them with a greeting.*

 **Trainer:** *Here is an example of a greeting: “Hello!
-Welcome to Blox-Street Shopping Center!
+Welcome to BloxStreet Shopping Center!
 My name is (username), how may I assist you today?”*

 **Trainer:** *You are welcome to add adjectives or emojis to your greeting.
 Feel free to customize it however you want.*

 **Trainer:** *I would now like everyone to state their greeting.
 Failure to do so will result in a removal from the server.*

-**Wait for the Trainee to speak.**
+**Wait for your LRs to speak.**

-**_If you can understand their greeting then pass them.
+**_If you can understand their greetings, pass them.
 Do not be strict.
-If they lack understandable grammar, you must kick the Trainee from the game, saying they failed._**
+If they lack understandable grammar, you must kick the LR from the game, saying they failed._**

 ### Cafe Test Script
 {: .text-blue-000 }